Bubblin-Superbooks/108-verses-of-gita/README.md

 ## LICENSE

-The body of work on this book i.e. manuscript (text, illustrations etc.) is either in public domain or is available under a Free Culture license as indicated below:
+The body of work on this book i.e. manuscript (text, illustrations etc.) is either in public domain or is available under a license to the public by the publisher:

 [![forthebadge](https://forthebadge.com/images/badges/cc-by.svg)](https://creativecommons.org/licenses/by/4.0/)